- Windows 11 lets you format drives as FAT32 using File Explorer, Settings, Command Prompt, and PowerShell.

 It’s important to note that starting on Windows 11 build 27686, Microsoft is updating the tool to support drives up to 2TB.

-It’s important to note that Windows will usually choose the default allocation unit size based on the disk size and file system.
+It’s important to note that Windows typically selects the default allocation unit size based on the disk size and file system.
 For most users, sticking with the default is recommended.
 The “Allocation unit size” is the smallest unit of storage space a file system can allocate on a disk.
 A smaller allocation unit size is better for storing many small files, preventing wasted space.
 A larger allocation unit size can improve performance when storing large files.

-If the Format tool is not showing a specific drive, this is expected behavior since the tool only allows removable storage under 32GB.
-Only on devices running Windows 11 build 27686 and higher releases will you see drives larger than 32GB and less than 2TB.
-If you must format a specific storage that doesn’t appear in the graphical tool, then you can use the Command Prompt or PowerShell options.
+If the Format tool does not show a specific drive, this is expected behavior, as the tool only supports removable storage under 2TB.
+If you must format a specific storage option that doesn’t appear in the graphical tool, you can use the Command Prompt or PowerShell.

 Format USB flash drive using FAT32 from Settings